Poha mixture is a crispy, savory, 10 minutes, Indian snack with flattened rice, peanuts and fried gram.

 Chidva is great for tea time, after school snack, snack to munch on watching television or during road trips.
 It also makes a good elevenses snack.

 Elevenses is a mid morning refreshment break.
 Refreshments are either a drink or a snack that satiate hunger pangs until lunch time.
-Other elevenses snacks are Fresh cranberry pecan brownies and mini cucumber sandwiches.
+Other elevenses snacks to consider are Fresh cranberry pecan brownies and mini cucumber sandwiches.

 Atukula chidva is also a quick and easy snack to prepare for Diwali and a scrumptious edible gift!